lww28/lww28.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am **Wenqin Liu**, a PhD candidate in Science at the University of Melbourne.
-My research lies at the intersection of **causal discovery**, **machine learning**, and **spatiotemporal generative modeling**.
-I aim to develop **robust and identifiable learning frameworks** that advance our understanding of dynamic, uncertain systems — from theoretical foundations to real-world applications.
+I am Wenqin Liu, a Ph.D. candidate in Science at the University of Melbourne, where I am advised by Dr. Mingming Gong, Prof. Howard Bondell, and Dr. Qiuhong Ke.
+My research lies at the intersection of **causal discovery**, **machine learning**, and **spatiotemporal modeling**, with a particular focus on developing robust and identifiable frameworks for complex, dynamic systems.

+In 2024–2025, I had the privilege of visiting **UC San Diego**, where I worked closely with **Prof. Biwei Huang**.
+This experience has greatly enriched my perspective and continues to influence the direction and impact of my research.

 ---